Tom Sims was a visionary who never lost his love for riding. He was the embodiment of pure stoke.

 Overnight, their organization understood the sport.
 Prior to that, Burton had been anti-half pipe and pro-downhill.
 Overnight they figured out high-back bindings and that the halfpipe was actually cool.

 Craig was a visionary, and when he left, he created the biggest enterprise in board-sports history.

 The Future Of Longboarding

 How cool would it be if ski hills made part of their mountains asphalt runs for longboarders?
 You could take the chairlift up the mountain.
 You could have runs with banked turns.
 Paving these runs would be an awfully neat thing.

 Tom Sims passed on September 12, 2012.
-Rest in peace to the godfather of boardsports.
+Rest in peace to an absolute legend.